loktioncode/Chatting_App/README.md

 # Flutter Social App Concept
-Flutter representation of a chatting App Concept i found on Uplabs.

-Star the repo if you like what you see.
+Here is my little social media chatting app with great u.i i found on uplab Star the repo if you like what you see.